Introduction

 NMR spectra calculations

 For most use cases the calculate_spectrum function should be sufficient to perform NMR spectra calculations.
 The function takes as input a NMRParameters object and the spectrometer frequency and determines automatically the spectral function.
-Per default it uses the spin_dependent_cluster_nmr_solver to evaluate the spectrum.
-It is exact up to the maximum cluster size (set per default to ten) and for larger systems still extremely accurate, while also being very fast.
-It returns the spectrum as a Spectrum object, which contains the broadening parameter eta, the frequencies omegas at which the spectral function was evaluated, as well as the spin dependent contributions to the spectral function stored in values.
+By default, it uses the spin_dependent_cluster_nmr_solver to evaluate the spectrum.
+It is exact up to the maximum cluster size (set by default to 10) and for larger systems still extremely accurate, while also being very fast.
+It returns the spectrum as a Spectrum object, which contains the broadening parameter in ppm half_width_ppm, the frequencies omegas at which the spectral function was evaluated, as well as the spin-dependent contributions to the spectral function stored in values.

 molecule_parms: datatypes.NMRParameters